alice-biometrics/onboarding-react-native/README.md

 }
 ```

-If you do not specify the `issuingCountry`, user can select it with a menu.
+You can also specify the `issuingCountry`, otherwise user can select it with a menu.

 ```js
 const ONBOARDING_CONFIG = {